Are you ready to move to the next phase in your life and business career?

 The “B” level in the cashflow quadrant is where the magic happens.

 We have a corporate structure going, so we’ve eliminated that massive self-employment tax, we have people and systems doing work for us…

 A lot of my contractors are from the Philippines.

-When you’re building your business systems and employees, you want great quality of work but not at the point of spending more than you’re making.
+When you’re a business owner building your systems and employees, you want great quality of work but not at the point of spending more than you’re making.

 That is why you must begin to hire cheap virtual assistants and bring them on full time.

 My team knows when there’s a problem, and are able to take care of it on their end.
-This makes things very efficient for the business.
+This makes things very efficient for the business owner

 Why These Systems Are So Important